 - Easier to Repair

 Genuine timber decking won’t scratch or stain as readily as composite decking.
+When considering the feasibility of decking options, it’s essential to look for what’s best suited to withstand the wear and tear of daily use.
+Quality timber supplies play a pivotal role in ensuring the durability and resilience of your deck.
+Opting for genuine timber not only offers a natural and timeless aesthetic but also provides a robust solution that can withstand the elements.
 Even if damage does occur, repairs can be made with relative ease since timber can be sanded down and retreated.
 You can even remove entire sections if serious damage or moisture problems develop.
 Thanks to its plastic content, composite decking is significantly tougher to repair.

 - Stronger Structures